Student Academic Policies

 The committee shall recommend to the Dean an appropriate course of action after reviewing each case presented at the meeting.
 Among the options available to the committee in regarding unsatisfactory student performance, the committee may recommend that the student:

-• be placed on probation with a written caution provided to the student
+• Be placed on probation with a written caution provided to the student.

-• be required to take an alternative equivalent course offered at Midwestern University or another university (if available and approved)
+• Be required to take an alternative equivalent course offered at Midwestern University or another university (if available and approved).

-• be placed on an extended course of study plan, with the approval by the Associate Dean for Academic Affairs
+• Be placed on an extended course of study plan, with the approval by the Associate Dean for Academic Affairs.

-• be placed on an academic leave of absence in order to repeat the course(s) in which there was a failure when the course(s) is/are offered again
+• Be placed on an academic leave of absence in order to repeat the course(s) in which there was a failure when the course(s) is/are offered again.

-• be dismissed from the CVM.
+• Be dismissed from the CVM.

 The right to appeal a decision for dismissal or academic leave of absence exists and is described elsewhere in this catalog.
 Appeals must be filed in writing with the CVM Dean within three business days following official notification of the committee decision.